 Although we’ve tried our best to ensure that this guide is easy to read for all, we understand that some words or abbreviations may be new to you, so we have put together a glossary located at the end of the guide to support you.
 Please do refer to the glossary if you need further guidance in understanding what a term means.

-- Read the Information on Services and Support Guide for Children ,Young People and Adults aged 0-25 with Autism Spectrum Disorder / Social Communication Difficulties (Draft)
+- Read the Information on Services and Support Guide for children, young people and adults aged 0-25 with social communication difficulties/Autism before and after a diagnosis

-Please note that this guide is currently in draft and we welcome all feedback to help improve it.
-What were you hoping to find within this guide?
+We welcome all feedback- what were you hoping to find within this guide?
 Did you have any suggestions on how it can be improved?
 You can provide feedback on this guide on our 'Feedback' tab, or by contacting the Family Information Service on 020 8825 5588 / email@example.com